pinguxx/sm-table/README.md

 # sm-table
 Mithril semantic-ui data table widget

-It requires mithril and semantic-ui-table, semantic-ui-loader and [sm-pagination](https://github.com/pinguxx/sm-pagination) if you need pagination
+It requires mithril and semantic-ui-table, semantic-ui-loader and [sm-pagination](https://github.com/pinguxx/sm-pagination) if you need pagination, it can also work with bootstrap

 Pagination file can be used with any common.js it is expect for mithril to be in global (m variable) or it will attempt to load it with `require('mithril')`, [webpack](http://webpack.github.io/docs/) its recommended